WangFeng18/Segment-Anything-in-NeRF/README.md

 **For a more complete viewer instruction, checkout [here](./nerfstudio/viewer/intructions.md) :hear_no_evil: .**

-NOTE: The viewer is currently work in progress, and there may exist tons of bugs.
+NOTE: The viewer is currently work in progress, and there may exist some bugs.
 Please let us know if you encounter something unexpected, thanks in advance for you help :smiling_face_with_three_hearts: .